Find answers to some of the frequently asked questions about the NHS Staff Survey.

 Please note that the benchmark reports produced by the Coordination Centre are benchmarked against other organisations of a similar type – accordingly, in order to make fair comparisons between organisations in the benchmark reports, the data from each organisation will be weighted so that the occupational group profile of that organisation reflects that of a typical organisation of its type.
 This means that it is possible that results given in the benchmark reports produced by the Coordination Centre could differ slightly from those given in any reports produced by survey contractors.

-The directorate reports we produce are based on the directorate data that an organisation’s contractor submits to us.
-If a contractor does not provide us with directorate information, this explains why the report is not available.
-If you are unable to find a report for your organisation but think that this information should be there, it is worth speaking with your contractor as they would be in a better position to explain this to you.
+The directorate/breakdown reports we produce are subject to an organisation’s contractor submitting its directorate/breakdown information to the Coordination Centre.
+If you are unable to find such a report for your organisation but think that this information should be there, it is worth speaking with your contractor as they would be in a better position to explain this to you.

-This could be for two main reasons.
-Firstly, where a group has less than 11 responses, results are suppressed in order to protect staff confidentiality, therefore it is not possible to show this data.
-The second reason why certain directorates may be missing is because this information has not been provided to us by the contractor.
-Directorate groups are agreed earlier on between the organisation and their contractor and then the contractor sends us this data to add to our reporting.
-You would need to get in touch with your contractor regarding the categories that were agreed.
+There are two main reasons why some directorates/breakdowns may be missing from the report.
+First, where a group has fewer than 11 responses, results are suppressed in order to protect staff confidentiality and it is therefore not possible to show this data.
+The second reason why certain directorates/breakdowns may be missing is because this information has not been provided by the contractor.

-The data in the full and summary reports are weighted based on the current year staff profile.
+The data in the benchmark reports are weighted based on the current year staff profile.
 The main reason that this is done is to allow for fair comparisons to the benchmark scores.
-The data in the directorate reports, on the other hand, does not weight the data as there is not any benchmark comparison so this would explain for the discrepancy across those reports.
-More information on weighting can be found in the technical document available in the survey documents section of this website.
+The data in the directorate/ breakdown reports, on the other hand, is not weighted as there is no benchmark comparison; this would explain the discrepancy across those reports.
+More information on weighting can be found in the technical document available in the survey documents section of the Coordination Centre website.

-You can find detail on how the theme scores are calculated in the technical document – see section 3.
-The scores are calculated using case level data so it’s not possible for you to do the calculation and get exactly the same values because the data that are published are aggregated.
+You can find detail on how the scores are calculated in the technical document.
+The scores are calculated using case level data so it is not possible for you to do the calculation and get the same values because the data that are published are aggregated.

 Rounding is one factor that can impact why figures that look the same to 1 decimal place (dp) may be significant while those that look different to 1dp are sometimes not significant.
 Each score is rounded to 1dp which means that figures can appear more similar or more different than they actually are.